jackyzha0/jackyzha0.github.io/content/thoughts/Hyper Hyper Space.md

 Lack of finality is worrying for vast majority of applications.
 They resolve this in a weird manner by introducing causal relationships (e.g. this action is only valid if this previous one is valid).
 Even then, this weird form of [[thoughts/causality|causality]] doesn't actually solve finality.

 ## Connection
 WebRTC as underlying transport layer.
 Uses a signalling server that each peer runs.
-Not ideal, doesn't run a DHT so requires users to know address of other's signalling server.
+Not ideal, doesn't run a [[thoughts/DHT]] so requires users to know address of other's signalling server.